diamonddelt/aws-solutions-architect-associate-prep/lambda/notes.md

 ## How can you use Lambda

-- Event-driven compute service where AWS Lambda runs code in response to an event.
+- Event-driven compute service where AWS Lambda `runs code in response to an event`.
 Examples include changing data in an S3 bucket or a DynamoDB table
 - A compute service to run code in response to HTTP requests using API gateway or API calls made using AWS SDKs.
-- Lambda functions can trigger other lambda functions.
+- `Lambda functions can trigger other lambda functions`.
 Chaining them together is a way to build complex web architectures to rival other stack types
 - A user can send an HTTP request -> API Gateway.
 API Gateway forwards that to a Lambda function, which does some work, returns it back to API Gateway, who then returns it back to the user in the HTTP response.
 This HTTP request/response workflow can and should be done in parallel

 ## What languages are supported by Lambda